preyero/hateRep/README.md

 * *helper.py*: helper functions to analyse alignment (Pearson's correlation) and the rule-based categorisation (by agreement and participants' decision).

 * *utils.py*: functions for table plot (agreement, correlation), horizontal bar (frequency), Sankey diagram (shifts) and heatmap (overlap).

+All files used for evaluation in the paper are in folder *results*.

 ## Hate Speech Annotation Example